The 1689 London Baptist Confession

 Worship Service: 11:00AM

-While we cannot staff a Nursery due to COVID-19, two Nursery Rooms are available for parents to supervise their own children under age 4.
+While we unable to staff a Nursery at the present time, two Nursery Rooms are available for parents to supervise their own children under age 4.

 Sovereign Grace Baptist Church